kevinscaria/InstructABSA/README.md

 >**Warning**
 >When creating the dataset in this fashion and saving it, ```.xlsx/.csv``` format will convert the aspectTerms column into ```string/text``` format.
 But the package will handle that when loading the dataset file.

-An example dataset is shown below:
+An example dataset is shown below and also in the [Datasets](https://github.com/kevinscaria/InstructABSA/tree/main/Dataset) folder.
 | raw_text  | aspectTerms |
 | ------------- | ------------- |
 | The cab ride was amazing but the service was pricey  | [{'term':'cab ride', 'polarity':'positive'}, {'term':'service', 'polarity':'negative'}]  |